tpetricek/tomasp.net/source/academic/papers/failures.md

  - layout: paper
  - date: 3 April 2017
  - title: Miscomputation in software: Learning to live with errors
  - subtitle: Tomas Petricek.
-The Art, Science, and Engineering of Programming, volume 1, issue 2, 2017
+The Art, Science, and Engineering of Programming, 2017

 > Tomas Petricek
 >